 “How pathetic,” I thought.
 “I’m not going out like this.
 I will survive.
 I cannot die.
 I have too many questions I need to be answered!
 I have lived too long to die like this!”

 Using what little strength I had, I crawled my way towards the nearby concrete wall and began propping myself up against it.
 The experience was tiring, arduous, and resulted in a thick bloodstain that followed whenever my body went.

 Unable to do anything but keep breathing, I began to fixate on the darkness that existed at the end of this room, the same end the masked individual resided in before stepping forward.
 It reminded me of what would come if I were to die here.
 Darkness.
 Nothing more, nothing less, just the emptiness of death as my consciousness dissolves, and I am reduced into nothingness.
 No longer a person, but a thing.

-I pontificated on how such an asinine observation would be amongst my final thoughts, but I was interrupted as the dark end of the room illuminated, bringing forward a dim yet pleasant light as the door unveiled another person.
+I groaned as I realized that such an asinine observation would be amongst my final thoughts, but I was interrupted as the dark end of the room illuminated, bringing forward a dim yet pleasant light as the door unveiled another person.
 Well, technically two.